Skip to main content

 Why should someone invest in your ministry?

 In our neighbourhood, there are several universities and many young people.
-In our post-Communist country, they have many questions and need answers.
+In our post-Communist country, they have many questions and a need for answers.
 Theology in Hungary does not give them enough chances to prepare for the challenges of this age, so we work with students and others whenever we can.